 My goal was to finish the race in ten and a half hours, but that was not taking an injury into consideration.
 Even with a terribly inflamed IT band and huge blood blister, I somehow managed to finish in 10:50:30 (13:00 pace).
 The race was on November 22, and I wasn’t able to run again until early January.
 Once my IT band healed, it has never bothered me since!

-On our way home we stopped at a Holiday Inn for dinner.
-There was a wedding reception going on in an adjacent banquet hall.
-When I stopped in the restroom, the bride and her bridesmaids were in there touching up their make-up, etc. I walked in looking like “50 miles of bad road,” without a shower, salt all over my face, limping like crazy, and I’m surprised that I didn’t clear the place out.
-One of my most embarrassing moments EVER followed, but you’ll have to go on a long run with me so I can tell you.
+On our way home after the race, we stopped at a Holiday Inn for dinner and there just happened to be a wedding reception going on in an adjacent banquet hall.
+During one of the many times I stumbled in the restroom, the bride and her bridesmaids were in there touching up their make-up, fixing their hair, etc. I walked into the restroom looking like “50 miles of bad road.”
+I hadn’t showered since finishing the race, I had salt all over my face, and thanks to a blood blister that covered the entire ball of my right foot, I was limping like crazy.
+I’m surprised I was even allowed to enter the restaurant.
+Once in the restroom filled with beauties, I tried to pretend that I didn’t exist and slithered into a stall, hoping that I hadn’t been noticed.
+One of my most embarrassing moments ever followed, but you’ll have to go on a long run with me so I can tell you.
 And remember, what’s discussed on the trail, stays on the trail…

 - Have you ever eaten cheesecake the day before a long run?